fireinrain/github-trending/TrendsHist.md

 ## All language

+* 【2024-08-30】[Cinnamon / kotaemon](https://github.com/Cinnamon/kotaemon) - An open\-source RAG\-based tool for chatting with your documents
+* 【2024-08-30】[dokku / dokku](https://github.com/dokku/dokku) - A docker\-powered PaaS that helps you build and manage the lifecycle of applications
 * 【2024-08-28】[khcrysalis / Feather](https://github.com/khcrysalis/Feather) - Feather is a free on\-device iOS application manager/installer built with UIKit for quality
 * 【2024-08-26】[Lightning-AI / LitServe](https://github.com/Lightning-AI/LitServe) - Lightning-fast serving engine for AI models.
 Flexible.
 Easy.
 Enterprise-scale.
 * 【2024-08-23】[microsoft / Phi-3CookBook](https://github.com/microsoft/Phi-3CookBook) - This is a Phi-3 book for getting started with Phi-3.
 Phi-3, a family of open AI models developed by Microsoft.
 Phi-3 models are the most capable and cost-effective small language models (SLMs) available, outperforming models of the same size and next size up across a variety of language, reasoning, coding, and math benchmarks.